 This post contains affiliate links, if you buy after clicking you’ll pay the same price but I will receive a small percentage.

-What Causes Early Morning Waking in Babies?
+Causes of Early Morning Waking in Babies

 When they are born, babies need to wake every few hours to feed.
 Once they are bigger, they can go for longer periods of time without food but their circadian rhythms, which is like an internal body clock, hasn’t settled yet into a longer sleep pattern.
 While we all move through deeper and lighter sleep phases at night, for babies and toddlers, when they move into a lighter phase, it can sometimes become too light and they become fully awake.
 If they’ve slept all night until that point, it’s likely they won’t feel tired enough to go back to sleep.

 Painful as it sounds, the first thing you should do is a set an alarm to wake yourself little while before your baby or toddler usually wakes.
 You should then go quietly to their room, or close by, and listen to see if there are any sounds that could be waking them.
 It could be that your neighbours leave for work very early or your cat tends to crash through the cat flap at the same sort of time every morning.

 Is there Something Exciting Happening in their Lives Right Now?